hyaguchijsk/euslisp_tutorial/docs/robot_coding.md

 (send *sr* :rarm :elbow-p :joint-angle)
 ```

-Giving an argument sets the angle to the given value.
+Giving an argument to the above sets the angle to the given value.

 ```
 (send *sr* :rarm :elbow-p :joint-angle -30.0)